eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ## Overall Conclusion on Documentation

-The reviewer concludes that the project has sufficient comprehensive general documentation.
+The reviewer concludes that the project does not have sufficient documentation.
+The documentation provided is only sufficient to run the project.
+Code documentation is extremely lacking.
+The observer has difficulty understanding the codes.

 # Open Source Practices

 ## Licenses